Information about our Nursery

 What happens at collecting time?

 Parents come in the front gate, walk around the school and wait outside nursery.
-At 11:50/3:20 we open the top door and call the children out one at a time when we see the person authorised to collect them.
+At 11:50/12:20/3:20 we open the top door and call the children out one at a time when we see the person authorised to collect them.
 Parents must write on a board (just inside the nursery door) if anyone different is collecting their child on that day.
 If plans change during the morning, please ring nursery on 01707 888333 and we will write it on the board for you.
 If you are late to collect, please phone us and we will wait with your child in nursery.
 If no-one collects your child by 12:00/3:30, our school office will contact you.
-If a child is leaving after lunch club, they will be collected from the school office reception area.

 How do I find out how my child is getting on at nursery?